Ph.D. Program Information for Applicants

 THE MASTERS PROGRAM

-The emphasis in the Division of Applied Mathematics is on programs leading to the Ph.D., and financial support is given only to qualified students who are working towards that degree.
+Our Master's program is open only to Brown undergraduate students, who wish to pursue a fifth-year Master's program; in particular, we do not accept applications from outside of Brown for our terminal Master's program.
 Nevertheless, the instructional and research offerings of the Division afford rich possibilities for master's degree programs for those who are preparing for careers in industry or government or who will seek teaching jobs that do not require the Ph.D., and who wish to improve their background in any of the various areas of applied mathematics.
 The following requirements are to be met in order to receive the Master's of Science Degree in the Division of Applied Mathematics:

 A total of 8 courses must be satisfactorily completed.
 At least 6 of them must be Applied Mathematics courses.